 Data in motion: Information is not transferred to registries in a thin model.

 Data protection laws; Whois records must be made public under ICANN rules.
 At first glance, any applicable data protection laws will be the rules of the location of a registrar.
-However, it is conceivable that a registrant’s location might be determinative where a registrant and registrar are not in the same jurisdiction.
+However, it is possible that a registrant’s location might be determinative where a registrant and registrar are not in the same jurisdiction.

 Data Protection and Privacy in a ‘thick’ Whois environment